- The Vietnam War is one of the most famous wars to date.

 Causes of the Vietnam War

 In the 19th century, Vietnam was a French colony.
 Then Japan invaded it during World War II.
+Keep reading to learn more Vietnam War facts.

 It was hard to fight the Japanese off because there were also French colonists living in Vietnam.
 The leader Ho Chi Minh formed the Viet Minh, or League for the Independence of Vietnam, to fight both groups.